bitboxer/bitboxer.de/_posts/2015-01-04-31-31c3-retrospective.md

 # SS7: Locate.
 Track.
 Manipulate.

 SS7 is the backend communication system for the mobile phone companies.
 Sadly it's highly insecure and exploitable.
-Here you lern what is possible with it right now.
+Here you learn what is possible with it right now.

 [Video](http://media.ccc.de/browse/congress/2014/31c3_-_6531_-_en_-_saal_6_-_201412272300_-_ss7map_mapping_vulnerability_of_the_international_mobile_roaming_infrastructure_-_laurent_ghigonis_-_alexandre_de_oliveira.html)